jeffboody/libvkk/readme.md

 	                            vkk_platformCmd_e cmd,
 	                            const char* msg);

+See the _Renderer_ secton for more details on the default renderer.

+See the _Resource File_ section for more details on the resource file.

 Buffers
 =======

 Buffers objects may be created by the app for uniform buffers, vertex buffers and index arrays.

+The vkk\_buffer\_new() and vkk\_buffer\_delete() functions
-The new/delete functions can be used to create/destroy buffer objects.
+can be used to create/destroy buffer objects.
-The update mode and update function are described in the _Renderer_ section.
-Unlike Vulkan, memory for buffers is managed by the engine based on the requirements of the update mode.

 	typedef enum
 	{